Modify Database State Using User-defined Function

 ';

-then used sp_executesql system stored procedure to execute the statement.
+then used system stored procedure to execute the statement.

 EXECUTE sp_executesql @sql;